-As described in the "Our City" section, Monroe Tomorrow's Vision Document (2018) provides our City's shared vision for the future, covering everything from locational advantage and housing to business community and infrastructure to quality of life.
-Visioning is a voluntary, citizen driven process with no limit in scope that provides a guiding strategy for all City functions; whereas the Comprehensive Plan is required by law and driven by City staff and decision-makers with citizen participation to establish regulations limited to land use planning.
+As described in the previous "Our City" section, Monroe Tomorrow's Vision Document (2018) provides our City's shared vision for the future, covering everything from locational advantage and housing to business community and infrastructure to quality of life.
+Visioning is a voluntary, citizen driven process with no limit in scope that provides a guiding strategy for all City functions; whereas the Comprehensive Plan is required 2020-2040 Monroe Comprehensive Plan by law and driven by City staff and decision-makers with citizen participation to establish regulations limited to land use planning.
 Therefore, the Comprehensive Plan has an important purpose as the primary means for realizing the community's vision for the future.